MintbeanHackathons/2020-05-06-Job-Application-Tracker/Readme.md

 The backend was made using postgres and can be seeded by running "npm run seed".
 To start the server, run "npm run start-server"

+06 May 2020, 3 pm.
+Spent too much time on the backend setting up database stuff and setting up the api calls in the reducers So I did not get to the front end at all.

 =======================================================================

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).